 NANO 168.
 Electrical, Dielectric, and Magnetic Properties of Engineering Materials (4) Introduction to physical principles of electrical, dielectric and magnetic properties.
 Semiconductors, control of defects, thin film and nano–crystal growth, electronic and optoelectronic devices.
 Processing–microstructure–property relations of dielectric materials, including piezoelectric, pyroelectric and ferroelectric and magnetic materials.
 Prerequisites: NANO 102 and NANO 104.

 NANO 199.
-Independent Study for Undergraduates (4-4) Research project as equivalent to a "senior thesis" can be approved for two elective courses (eight units).
+Independent Study for Undergraduates (4-4) Research project as equivalent to a "senior thesis" can be approved for two NanoEngineering Elective courses (eight units).
 This course is taken as an elective on a P/NP basis.
+Eligible students must have completed at least 90 units and must have a UCSD cumulative GPA of 3.0 or better.
 The two NANO 199s must be done in consecutive quarters and the student must find a faculty member who will oversee the research project.
-After obtaining the faculty member's concurrence on the topic and scope of the study, the student must submit a Special Studies Course form (each quarter) and NANO 199 Contract form to the Undergraduate Affairs Committee.
-These forms must be completed, approved, and processed prior to the add/drop deadline.
-After the second quarter is completed, the student must petition to have the work accepted as two elective courses.
+After obtaining the faculty member's concurrence on the topic and scope of the study, the student must submit two forms to the Undergraduate Affairs Committee: Special Studies Course form (each quarter) and NANO 199 Contract form (the first quarter).
+These forms must be completed, approved, and processed prior to taking the 199.
+After the second quarter is completed, the student must submit an Undergraduate Student Petition to have the work accepted as two NanoEngineering Elective courses.
+A final report with a letter grade must be attached to the petition for the faculty member and Undergraduate Affairs Committee to review.
 Detailed policy in this regard and the requisite forms may be obtained from the Student Affairs Office.